YiJohnZhang/https-github.com-YiJohnZhang-sb_capstone_project_02_videoshare/README.md

 	- `Content_User_Join`
 - redo:
 	- contents & contents_users_join where public resposnes with lesser data is just shaving off distinct private data ._.

-# More Time Wishlist
-- use Python Flask/React: form validation is much more straightforward and it is good for prototyping
-- better UI to set contract & signed
-- hide in progress
-- admin dashboard to demonstrate full potential of the database schema design.
-- admin delete content ()
-- more time: delete content joins individually (`./models/Content.js`); remove master delete by owner (from database schema design)
-- do an invitation-based `participants` invite system so that the invited user has to confirm before added to a content page
-- add an additional "social aspect" (chatting, messaging?) to organize collabs; use the `verified`/`parental_controls`/`birthdate` to
-- had difficulty giving access to "invited" users to edit the main content.
-- content creation: when adding a username, on the frontend, validate it.

-- `Content_User_JOIN.js: update` 2022-12-29 Note: generalize for composite PK by passing in pk as object and do a parameterizedWHERE query builder on it